bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/watsonx-presto-config.md

 ## Session properties

-With IBM watsonx.data SaaS/Software, or Presto instance, you can [set session properties](https://prestodb.io/docs/current/sql/set-session.html) to modify the current configuration for your user session.
+With IBM watsonx.data SaaS/Software instance, you can [set session properties](https://prestodb.io/docs/current/sql/set-session.html) to modify the current configuration for your user session.

-To temporarily adjust session properties for a specific dbt model or a group of models, use a [dbt hook](/reference/resource-configs/pre-hook-post-hook).
+To temporarily adjust session properties for a specific dbt model or a group of models, use a [dbt hook](../../reference/resource-configs/pre-hook-post-hook).
 For example:

 ```sql
 {{